Frequently Asked Questions

 Death Care Services

 When you contact a funeral home, we suggest starting the conversation by saying something like, “I am looking to have my loved one’s body transported to the Seattle area.
 I have chosen a funeral home called Recompose to handle their death care services.
 Can you help me make arrangements?”
-Families can also transport their person to Recompose in their personal vehicle with the correct permits.
-If you are interested in this option, please contact us for guidance.

 Our Services team is here to support you and can discuss options, find a transporting funeral home, and help arrange for transport.
-Please contact our staff at (206) 800-8733 or [email protected]
+Please contact our staff at (206) 800-8733 or services@recompose.life.Our article, Arranging for Transportation, also has information to help you.

 Please note: Bodies that come to Recompose must not be embalmed.
 While most funeral homes are experienced with transporting bodies, they may not yet have heard of human composting or have experience with this kind of transport.